yyrichy/docs/source/detail.md

 ## Door

-There's a huge amount of door styles that require differnet techiniques, but here are a few common examples.
+There's a huge amount of door styles that require different techniques, but here are a few common examples.

 ### Suburban